TommyB123/samp-map-parser/README.md

 ## As of version 1.2.0, this library ONLY supports the open.mp libraries with the assumption that `MIXED_SPELLING` and `NO_TAGS` are used.
+For SA-MP support, refer to older versions.

 # samp-map-parser